Skip to content

 Dear Dr. Epstein:

-Currently, the body of scientific information that has accumulated supports earlier reports regarding the efficacy of NSA as well as its positive health and wellness benefits to those receiving NSA care.
-Thus, in my opinion, it is appropriate to state that NSA has been thoroughly studied in terms of efficacy and benefits to its recipients.
-Some aspects of the unique “somatopsychic wave” associated with NSA escapes current neurological and physiological explanations relative to mechanism of action.
-However, this factor alone has been a principle attraction for those representing non-chiropractic disciplines to explore NSA relative to their respective areas of study.
+Currently, the body of scientific information that has accumulated supports earlier reports regarding the efficacy of NetworkSpinal as well as its positive health and wellness benefits to those receiving NetworkSpinal care.
+Thus, in my opinion, it is appropriate to state that NetworkSpinal has been thoroughly studied in terms of efficacy and benefits to its recipients.
+Some aspects of the unique “somatopsychic wave” associated with NetworkSpinal escapes current neurological and physiological explanations relative to mechanism of action.
+However, this factor alone has been a principle attraction for those representing non-chiropractic disciplines to explore NetworkSpinal relative to their respective areas of study.

 Sincerely,